ibm-cloud-docs/speech-to-text/output.md

 ```
 {: codeblock}

-Keyword spotting is necessary to identify keywords in an audio stream.
-You cannot identify keywords by processing the transcript that the service returns to the client because the transcript represents the best decoding results for the input audio.
-It does not include tokens with lower confidence scores that might represent a word of interest.
-So applying text processing tools to a transcript on the client side might not catch keywords.
-A richer representation of decoding results is needed, and such a representation is available only at the server.

 ## Maximum alternatives
 {: #max_alternatives}

 The `max_alternatives` parameter accepts an integer value that tells the service to return the *n*-best alternative hypotheses.
 By default, the service returns only a single transcription result, which is equivalent to setting the parameter to `1`.
 By setting `max_alternatives` to a number greater than 1, you ask the service to return that number of the best alternative transcriptions.

 The service reports a confidence score only for the best alternative that it returns.
 In most cases, that is the alternative to choose.

+### Maximum alternatives example
+{: #maximumAlternativesExample}

 The following example request sets the `max_alternatives` parameter to `3`; the service reports a confidence for the most likely of the three alternatives.

 ```bash
 curl -X POST -u {username}:{password}